Nandj/ospatrol-docs/docs/ospatrol101/managing_agents/ossec_and_agent.rst

     <rule id="510010" level="10">
       <if_sid>550</if_sid>
-      <match>/var/ossec/etc/shared/agent.conf</match>
+      <match>/var/ospatrol/etc/shared/agent.conf</match>
       <description>agent.conf has been modified.</description>
     </rule>

-When syscheck finds a modified ``agent.conf`` rule 510010 is triggered, which triggers the restart-ossec active response.
+When syscheck finds a modified ``agent.conf`` rule 510010 is triggered, which triggers the restart-ospatrol active response.